medic/cht-core/API_v1.md

 | username | String identifier used for authentication.
 | password | Password string used for authentication.
 Only allowed to be set, not retrieved.
 | place    | Place identifier string (UUID) or object this user resides in.
-| contact  | A contact object based on the form configured in the app.
+| contact  | A person object based on the form configured in the app.

 #### Optional